 Conclusion

-Doing so is an enriching journey for artists and photographers alike finding inspiration in nature.
+Doing so is an enriching journey for artists and photographers alike, finding inspiration in nature.
 Details, diverse environments, light, movement, personal connection to subject, and technique are all areas in which you can investigate new creative pathways by observing, embracing, understanding, capturing, and experimenting.
-For me, nature isn’t something to stand against, but something to work with an active participant in the process of creating art and an endless source of possibilities to begin to explore and express.
-So step outside, get out in nature, and let it’s beauty fuel your creativity.
+For me, nature isn’t something to stand against, but something to work with, an active participant in the process of creating art and an endless source of possibilities to begin to explore and express.
+So step outside, get out in nature, and let its beauty fuel your creativity.